wendelas/buscador-web/README.md

+Personalização do ambiente
+Gravar histórico de buscas

 Speed is not only a feature -- it's a requirement.
 The application has to be useful instantaneously.
 Even if you are building a service which requires days of use before getting to the heart of its features, give the user something right away.
 The service must have a personality, with a unique style.
 Do one little thing very well.
 Less is more, specially at the beginning.
 The service should have APIs so that others can add more value to your service.